tjbergstrom/Covid-Mask-Detection/readme.md

 - #### Testing

-I had to spend a lot of time with a webcam seeing how it works and "calibrating" everything just right.
+I had to spend a lot of time with a webcam seeing how it works and calibrating everything just right.
 Here are some of the more interesting notes.

 When you first detect a face, don't make the mask prediction on the first frame.
 It might not be the best angle or something, so wait for 16 frames to go by.
 If it was a false positive and not even a face, then you will know that the trackers haven't updated a location change for the last ~8 frames, so reject and do not classify.